TUHINKAPRI/Frontend-Interview/frontend-interview-preps/JavaScript/JavaScript Basics/README.md

 When you enable strict mode in your JavaScript code, the JavaScript interpreter becomes less forgiving and enforces a stricter set of rules.
 It was introduced in ES5.

-1. Variables without var doesn't create a global variable
+1.  we can not be de-clear a variable without using let var const
-2. The value of this inside a regular function is `undefined` contrary to a global context.
+2. The value of this keyword inside a regular function is `undefined` contrary to a global context.
 3. Disallow `eval`
-4. Do not allow undeclared variables
+4. It prevent to add the duplicate properties in an object or cant be add duplicate parameters in function

 ```javascript
 "use strict";